mattlacey/tko_webpack/README.md

-# WIP
+# WARNING: WIP

-Ths is a template Total KnockOut application using webpack as the build tool.
+Ths is a template [Technical Knockout](https://github.com/knockout/tko) application using webpack as the build tool.
 Webpack configuration is far from ideal - never used it before but it's error output is handy after using gulp for so long.

 ## Building and Running